 |3 to 5||370||72%||65%||56%|

 N 24 or fewer students in this population

 Tables 2a and 2b

 Tables 2a and 2b show the degree attainment for UK domiciled students on First Degrees and Other Undergraduate qualifications.
 The numbers shown in these tables are for the 2017/18 academic year.
 Table 2a gives a summary of what percentage of qualifiers on a first degree achieved a 1st or a 2:1 classification.
-Table 2b (available via the link below) gives details by degree classification for first degrees and the number of students on other undergraduate qualifications who qualified.
+Table 2b (available via "Transparency information 2019") gives details by degree classification for first degrees and the number of students on other undergraduate qualifications who qualified.